Fred Scott - Spectrum's singing cowboy circa 1937.

 In retrospect, Fred Scott and his western features had little impact on the genre.
-He was simply another talented singer who tried to overcome shoestring budgets and production ineptitudes with a Poverty Row production company.
-While Scott had a marvelous voice, it was probably too formal for a cowboy hero (whereas Autry, Ritter and Rogers had a more "down home" western flavor in their warblings).
-However, if Scott had connected with Republic, Universal, Columbia or even Monogram, his career may have been longer and his films may have been much better.
+He was simply another talented singer who tried to overcome shoestring budgets and production ineptitudes in Poverty Row productions.
+While Scott had a marvelous (booming) voice, it was too formal for a cowboy hero (whereas Autry, Ritter and Rogers had a more "down home" western flavor in their warblings).
+If Scott had connected with Republic, Universal, Columbia or even Monogram, his career may have been longer and his films may have been much better.
 As to Scott personally, he was regarded as a genuine nice guy.

-Another tidbit which may be myth or truth: scuttlebutt was that Fuzzy Knight was to be Scott's sidekick but was tied up with other work.
+A tidbit which may be myth or truth: scuttlebutt was that Fuzzy Knight was to play Scott's sidekick but was tied up with other work.
 When Al St. John arrived as Fred's helper, he assumed the moniker of "Fuzzy" and kept using that nickname in his later roles with Buster Crabbe, Lash LaRue, others.

 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual poll results would list the "Top Ten" (or "Top Five") cowboy film stars.
-In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. Fred Scott never achieved a ranking in those polls.
+In most cases, the winners were what you would expect: Autry, Rogers, Holt, Starrett, Hoppy, etc. Fred Scott never achieved a top ten ranking in those polls.